Leonerli2/leonerli2.github.io/_posts/2025-01-15-masters-thesis-embedded-motor-driver.markdown

 - **Simulation**: MATLAB/Simulink for control algorithm development
 - **Testing**: Custom test benches and instrumentation

-The experience gained from this thesis has been invaluable, reinforcing my desire to work on projects that require deep integration between software and hardware, where every millisecond and every micron counts.
+The experience gained from this thesis has been invaluable, reinforcing my desire to work on projects that require deep integration between software and hardware, where every millisecond counts.

 ## Project Demonstration